 As part of an ongoing effort to keep you informed about our latest work, I'd like to let you know about some recently published SEI technical reports and notes.
 These reports highlight the latest work of SEI technologists in and systems engineering, resilience, and insider threat.
 This post includes a listing of each report, author(s), and links where the published reports can be accessed on the SEI website.

-The Department of Defense (DoD) has become deeply and fundamentally reliant on software.
+The Department of Defense (DoD) has become deeply reliant on software.
 As a federally funded research and development center (FFRDC), the SEI is chartered to work with the DoD to meet the challenges of designing, producing, assuring, and evolving software-reliant systems in an affordable and dependable manner.
-This blog post--the first in a multi-part series--outlines key elements of the forthcoming SEI Strategic Research Plan that addresses these challenges through research and acquisition support and collaboration with DoD, other federal agencies, industry, and academia.
+This blog post is the second in a multi-part series that describes key elements of our forthcoming Strategic Research Plan that address these challenges through research, acquisition support, and collaboration with the DoD, other federal agencies, industry, and academia.

 Blockchain technology was conceived a little over ten years ago.
 In that short time, it went from being the foundation for a relatively unknown alternative currency to being the "next big thing" in computing, with industries from banking to insurance...